Knight Lore is an isometric action-adventure developed by Tim and Chris Stamper and published by Ultimate Play The Game.

 |OS supported||Win7 64 bit, Win8 64bit, Windows 10, MacOS 10.6+|

 Knight Lore is an isometric action-adventure developed by Tim and Chris Stamper and published by Ultimate Play The Game.
-The title was released in November 1984 for ZX Spectrum, and one year later for MSX, BBC Micro and Amstrad CPC.
+The title was released in November 1984 for ZX Spectrum and one year later for MSX, BBC Micro, and Amstrad CPC.
 The MSX and ZX Spectrum versions are almost identical.

 The British company, founded by the Stamper brothers, was considered one of the world's most influential gaming companies in the '80s.
 Knight Lore was one of their first releases, but in reality, it is the third installment in the Sabreman series.

 The protagonist of this adventure is Sabreman, a victim of a Sabre Wulf.
 The character must go into Melkhior the Wizard's castle to find ingredients for a mage so he can develop a potion to save him from the curse that turns him into a werewolf at night.
-The main problem is that the place is full of dangerous traps, monsters, and to make it worse, Sabreman has a limit of 40 days to achieve its goal.
+The main problem is that the place is full of dangerous traps and monsters; to make it worse, Sabreman has a limit of 40 days to achieve its goal.

 But the real revolution was the graphics.
 The isometric perspective of the map allows the player to move through 124 pseudo-3D levels where they can even, as mentioned above, interact with objects.
-The graphic engine of this game was called Filmation, which represented a turning point of everything known so far and became the trademark of Ultimate Play The Game.
+The graphic engine of this game was called Filmation, which represented a turning point in everything known so far and became the trademark of Ultimate Play The Game.

-The new perspective was so innovative that Ultimate decided to postpone the release of Knight Lore by one year, despite it was already finished.
+The new perspective was so innovative that Ultimate decided to postpone the release of Knight Lore by one year, despite it being already finished.
 Otherwise, people would have never purchased their other title Sabre Wulf, which was still with the old top-down 2D view.

 The reviews of the game were almost perfect.
 It won the title of Game of the Year in 1984 and was a resounding success in sales.

 More than 20 years later, in May 2009, two fans took it upon themselves to remake the classic platformer for MSX2 computers.
-With Manuel Pazos in the programming and Daniel Celemín as responsible for the graphic part, the game, despite keeping the gameplay, received significant changes, especially in terms of graphics.
+With Manuel Pazos in the programming and Daniel Celemín as responsible for the graphic part, the game, despite keeping the gameplay, received significant changes, especially in graphics.

 Although the intense black has disappeared, the castle scenarios share a shadow that devours the entire map and only hides from some lights scattered throughout the levels.
-New color palettes, animation of the torches, improve music, and more.
+New color palettes, animation of the torches, improved music, and more.
 It is still a game for 8-bit computers, but the graphics can easily compete with Amiga or Atari ST games.